LivePersonInc/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/CustomEndpoint/basic-content.md

 Third-Party Bot connector uses official Conversational Cloud [OAuth 2.0](accessing-liveperson-apis.html#oauth-20-app-jwt) (App-JWT)
 Authorization mechanism for server to server interaction.
-Third-party bot connector uses the provided `Client ID` and `Client Seceret` of App Installation in vendor configuration to generate breare token.
+Third-party bot connector uses the provided `Client ID` and `Client Secret` of App Installation in vendor configuration to generate bearer token.
-More information on the sentinal API can be found [here](connector-api-send-api-authorization-and-authentication.html#get-appjwt).
+More information on the sentinel API can be found [here](connector-api-send-api-authorization-and-authentication.html#get-appjwt).

-Third-Party Bot connector sends `Authorization` header with the bearar token to all of the requests to Custom Endpoint service.
+Third-Party Bot connector sends `Authorization` header with the bearer token to all of the requests to Custom Endpoint service.
 The brands needs to ensure authentication and authorization for their Custom Endpoint service endpoints.